The catering side

 So we did all of it.
 Out of one kitchen.

 A wedding this Saturday.
 Grandma's dinner every Tuesday.
-The Sunday flat-white at the cafe with the in-laws.
-Three lasagnes pulled from the freezer when the week went sideways.
+Three fresh-cooked lasagnes on the bench when the week went sideways.

-It's not four businesses pretending to be one — it's one kitchen built for the way regional Queensland actually eats.
+It's not three businesses pretending to be one — it's one kitchen built for the way regional Queensland actually eats.
 Same chefs.
 Same suppliers.
 Same standards.
 Different plates.

 Granite Belt weddings, milestones, work events, food truck.
 Where the brand started and where the bar gets set.